Skip Navigation Links Home Study at UCOLFund your studyMāori and Pasifika Trades Training

 Te Mataora - Māori and Pasifika Trades Training

-Maori and Pasifika Trades Training at UCOL
+Te Mataora Maori and Pasifika Trades Training at UCOL

 Kia ora, Kia orana, Malo e lelei, Bula Vinaka, Fakaalofa lahi atu, Talofa lava, Malo ni, Greetings to all.

-Make a start on a trades career with the support of Te Mataora – Māori and Pasifika Trades Training fund.
+Make a start on a trades career with the support of Te Mataora – Māori and Pasifika Trades Training Fund.
 This is an opportunity to study fees-free (some course-related costs may apply), gain valuable knowledge and skills, and pathway onto an apprenticeship, employment or higher level of study.

 Nate Ferrier